boazbk/tcs/lec_08a_restricted_models.md

 (00|11)*
 $$

-The following regular expression over the alphabet $\{ a,b,c,d,0,1,2,3,4,5,6,7,8,9 \}$ corresponds to the set of all strings that consist of a sequence of one or more of the letters $a$-$b$ followed by a sequence of one or more digits (without a leading zero):
+The following regular expression over the alphabet $\{ a,b,c,d,0,1,2,3,4,5,6,7,8,9 \}$ corresponds to the set of all strings that consist of a sequence of one or more of the letters $a$-$d$ followed by a sequence of one or more digits (without a leading zero):

 $$
 (a|b|c|d)(a|b|c|d)^*(1|2|3|4|5|6|7|8|9)(0|1|2|3|4|5|6|7|8|9)^* \label{regexpeq}